alesc00/Portfolio-university-projects/statistical-learning-project/README.md

 ## 📁 Project Contents

 - **project.Rmd**: R Markdown file containing the full analysis, code, and results of the statistical learning models.
+- **data/heart_disease.csv**: The dataset used for the analysis.
+- **docs/presentation.pdf**: A presentation summarizing the project methodology and findings.

 ## 📊 Summary